mirkosignorelli/csv/README.md

 Data and code to reproduce the simulations and data analysis presented in:

 Signorelli, M., Cutillo, L. (in review).
 On community structure validation in real networks.
+ArXiv preprint: https://arxiv.org/abs/1710.06611

 This folder comprises 3 subfolders: